coderrio/Coderr.Documentation/docs/client/libraries/log4net/install.md

 }
 catch (Exception ex)
 {
-    _logger.Error("Testing codeRR", ex);
+    _logger.Error("Testing Coderr", ex);
 }
 ```

-The error should appear in the codeRR server shortly after being reported.
+The error should appear in the Coderr server shortly after being reported.

 ## More information